transistorsoft/cordova-background-geolocation-lt/docs/api.md

 ========
 An interval of 0 is allowed, but not recommended, since location updates may be extremely fast on future implementations.

+####`@param {Integer} deferTime`

+Defaults to `0` (no defer).
+Sets the maximum wait time in milliseconds for location updates.
+If you pass a value at least 2x larger than the interval specified with `locationUpdateInterval`, then location delivery may be delayed and multiple locations can be delivered at once.
+Locations are determined at the `locationUpdateInterval` rate, but can be delivered in batch after the interval you set in this method.
+This can consume less battery and give more accurate locations, depending on the device's hardware capabilities.
+You should set this value to be as large as possible for your needs if you don't need immediate location delivery.

 ####`@param {String} triggerActivities`